A Conditional Distribution Equality Testing Framework using Deep Generative Learning: Simulation studies

-The neural network architectures for MDNs adopted in the proposed GCA-CDET, and the network structures for the nonparametric classifiers of the proposed GCA-CDET, are given in Table \ref{tab:simulation setting}.
-The LeakyReLU activation function is adopted in MDNs and the ReLU activation function is used in the classifiers, with the learning rates 0.001 across all settings.
-For MDNs, we set the number of mixed conditional Gaussian distributions, $G$, to $2$ across all models, except for Model \ref{M5}, where $G$ was set to 8.
-Samples that fall outside the support of $\mathbb{D}_1$ are removed from $\mathbb{D}_2$, so that the supports of $X$ are the same in the two datasets to stabilize the training of the conditional generator.
-A similar trick was adopted by \cite{hu2023two} for WCPT.
-The nominal significance level $\alpha=0.05$.
-We compute the WCPT method using the code provided by \cite{hu2023two}.
-The simulation is repeated 500 times for each setup and the results are summarized in Table \ref{tab:simulation result}.

-Table \ref{tab:simulation result} shows that both the type I error and statistical power of the Oracle method (with known $P_{1,Y|X}$) are close to the nominal level across all settings, supporting the motivation of the proposed testing framework in subsection \ref{Motivation}.
-In most settings, compared to WCPT, the empirical type I errors and powers of the proposed GCA-CDET are closer to those of the Oracle method.
-Specially, in Models \ref{M5} \& \ref{M6} involving imbalanced case, the proposed GCA-CDET performs comparably to the corresponding Oracle methods, while WCPT does not perform well for the imbalanced case in the sense that its type I error is much larger than the nominal level.
+Table \ref{tab:simulation result} shows that both the type I error and statistical power of the Oracle method (with known $P_{1,Y|X}$) are close to the nominal level across all settings, thereby validating the motivation of the proposed framework.
+Across all settings, the proposed GCA-CDET method achieves empirical type I errors and powers that are comparable to, or closer to, those by the Oracle method, highlighting its superior performance.
+In nearly all cases, the proposed method also outperforms WCPT in controlling type I error.
+Although GCIT performs comparably to GCA-CDET in terms of the type I error control, it exhibits low power against the alternative.
+The proposed GCA-CDET performs comparable to DRGCIT in M1, M3 and M4, and slightly better in M5 and M6.
+But the proposed method takes less computation time compared to DRGCIT, as shown in Table \ref{tab:time}.
 Overall, our proposed GCA-CDET is a competitive method for two-sample conditional distribution equality testing.